axieinfinity/ronin-documentation/docs/rns/register/auctioned.md

 Auctioned names are marked as **Auctioning** in the RNS app.

++ Tax is 15% of the domain price.
++ Renewal fee

 ## Before you start

 * Have your Ronin Wallet ready.